nusenu/ansible-relayor/README.md

 This playbook will use defaults and create two non-exit Tor instances for every available IP address on the host.
 If the host has 3 IP addresses you will end up with 6 Tor instances (including DirPorts).
-The following default port range is used for listeners:
+The following TCP ports will be used for ORPort and DirPort listeners:
-9001-9004
+9000,9001,9100,9101
 (if these ports are already in use, things will fail)

 ```yml